Slump in Weir leads UK's FTSE down from record high

 "Given that, it's surprising that there's been such a sharp reaction to Weir's outlook statement."

-Among other sharp movers, mid-cap AO World slumped 31.7 percent after the British online domestic appliances retailer cut its full-year earnings outlook as the boost around the company's flotation faded.
+Among other sharp movers, mid-cap AO World slumped nearly 30 percent after the British online domestic appliances retailer cut its full-year earnings outlook as the hype around the company's flotation faded.

-St James's Place was also in demand, with its shares rising 4.3 percent to the top of the FTSE 100's gainers list after it posted forecast-beating full-year cash profits, boosted by a rise in assets that underpinned a surprise increase in the firm's final dividend.
-(Editing by Jeremy Gaunt)
+St James's Place was also in demand, with its shares rising 4.4 percent to the top of the FTSE 100's gainers list after it posted forecast-beating full-year cash profits, boosted by a rise in assets that underpinned a surprise increase in the firm's final dividend.
+(Editing by Tom Heneghan)

 March 24 Highlights of the day for U.S. President Donald Trump's administration on Friday: